Shoulder Exercises – How to Military Press Correctly For Wide Shoulders and a Strong Upperbody

+How to military press correctly.
 The secret is to use your whole body.
 Just like in the hollow position, you have to tuck your pelvis forward and squeeze your glutes hard.
 The harder you can squeeze, the more force you can use from the ground, through your statically flexed quads, through the glutes and up towards the upper body and the bar itself.
-When your whole body is rock solid from flexing, no force dissipates and you are instantly stronger, without gaining an ounce of muscle.

-[Barbell Military Press - pressing a barbell from the standing position above your head.
+Barbell Military Press – pressing a barbell from the standing position above your head.
 Check out after 0:47 how after the bar passes my head, I shift my torso forward.
-This is essential so that you can utilize the muscles of your upper back to help with the movement. ]
+This is essential so that you can utilize the muscles of your upper back to help with the movement.

 Another thing that you mustn’t forget is to always grip super hard, whenever you are doing pressing exercises.
 This ensures that no force is lost throughout your body when trying to lift the bar.